JCSmillie/MOSBasic/README.md

-# Is this project dead (7/12/25)?
-Nope.
-I've been updating and fixing things as they happen.
-Thinking of ways to make eveything better and then life kinda blew up in my face for a bit.
-MOSBasic is a huge part of my next thing, MUSKY.
-PSU MacAdmins 2025 is next week.
-Stay tuned!!!
--JCS

 # MOSBasic

 Easy to use command line tools for interacting with MOSYLE MDM.
 In places I also will interact with IncidentIQ ticket system for data.
 I'm going to try to run my inventory check module so anyone could easily write their own module for the ticket system they use.
 Will post a note about that in the wiki later when we get there.
 This command was built for daily use at Gateway School District so we could easily maniplulate devices without having to go to the GUI every time.
 It is